grzszlachta/Excercises/README.md

 # Excercises
 Excercises and part of homeworks

+import java.lang.Math.*;

 public class AreTheSame

 {
   /*
   Given two arrays a and b write a function comp(a, b) (compSame(a, b) in Clojure) that checks whether the two arrays have the "same" elements, with the same multiplicities.
   "Same" means, here, that the elements in b are the elements in a squared, regardless of the order.
   */